HelpGiveThanks/HGTconfiguration/README.md

 1. Click the 'Reload' button (second menu bar) if you do not see the HGTtemplate.zip.
 1. Click on HGTtemplate.zip to select it.
 1. Click the 'Extract' button from the top menu bar to unzip it.
-1. Click the grey 'Extract File(s)' button in the popup window that opens, and then 'close' button.
+1. Click the grey 'Extract File(s)' button in the popup window that opens, and then the 'close' button.
 1. You can now delete the zip file to reduce clutter in your File Manager.
 1. Now backup The Bug Genie (TGB) you just installed before applying this uploaded template.
 1. Select your /pm/ (buggenie) folder by clicking on it.